The Founding of New Chapters — Steps Toward a Charter

 1. The Phi Beta Kappa members among a college or university's faculty who are seeking a chapter organize informally and choose a representative to conduct correspondence with the Phi Beta Kappa Society.
 Since charters are granted to the Phi Beta Kappa members on the faculty rather than to an institution, it is important that there be an adequate and stable nucleus for organizing a new chapter and efficiently conducting its activities.
 For that reason, the Phi Beta Kappa group should be constituted of 10 percent of the full-time arts and sciences teaching faculty, but in no instance may the group be composed of fewer than 10 full-time faculty members.

-2. The group's designated representative procures from the Society's national office in Washington, D.C., the requisite application form.
-Those seeking to gain approval by the Council of Phi Beta Kappa at its 2015 meeting will need to have completed and submitted the document to the national office no later than November 1, 2012.
+2. The group's designated representative procures from the Society's national office in Washington, D.C., the requisite application form, linked below.
+Those seeking to gain approval by the Council of Phi Beta Kappa at its 2018 meeting will need to have completed and submitted the document to the national office no later than November 1, 2015.
 The Society requires that a $2,000 application fee accompany the completed application.

 The committee will consider the elements of strength and of weakness of institutions from the perspective of the objectives of Phi Beta Kappa.
 Because the Society is, above all, interested in the development of liberally educated men and women, it seeks evidence that the educational programs and academic environment of an applicant institution effectively quicken the mind and spirit of its students and faculty by encouraging the full development of their human capacities.
 Phi Beta Kappa requires that its member institutions give primary emphasis to curricula liberal in character and purpose and that courses distinguished by these qualities shall constitute the principal requirements for the bachelor's degree.